jerryyangy/calculator-minimal-single-node-graph/README.md

 ### Prereqs

 Python 3.10+
-langgraph, langchain-core, langchain-openai (or any LLM of your choice)
+Installation of langgraph, langchain-core, langchain-openai (or any LLM of your choice)

+Before coding out the code itself, in the terminal, execute: "pip install langgraph langchain-core langchain-openai"